syseleven/grav-docs-metakube/pages/02.documentation/16.pod-security-policy/default.en.md

 EOF
 ```

-You can see, that the Deployment and a subsequent ReplicaSet were created, but the pods can not be scheduled:
+You can see that the Deployment and a subsequent ReplicaSet were created, but the pods can not be scheduled:

 ```bash
 $ kubectl describe replicaset nginx-hello-f4cb7b776 --namespace default